gabestuf/mcdatapacks/setlives/README.md

 ### Description

 Like Limited Life but you have 10 lives.
-You can craft more lives with 9 emerald ore like the datapack this was inspired from.
+You can craft more lives with 9 emerald ore.

 ### Version: 1.20.4